torbsd/torbsd.github.io/porting-pets.md

 : https://ethercalc.net
 : CPAL 1.0 Artistic License 2.0
 : https://github.com/audreyt/ethercalc
+: FreeBSD: no
+: OpenBSD: no
+: pkgsrc: no
+: DPorts

 Turtl: server, client
 : personal database and note-taking application
 : GPLv3?
 : https://turtl.it
 : 0.5.2.2
+: FreeBSD: no
+: OpenBSD: no
+: pkgsrc: no
+: DPorts

 gpg4usb
 : portable editor for encrypting and decrypting files